LeoTuet/bs-docker-maria-db/README.md

-# MariaDB-docker-compose
+# MariaDB
-A MariaDB Docker-Compose
+A MariaDB Docker-Compose File repo

 Please replace the Password and User Env vars with better values